seojoonlee-dev/graphwrite/README.md

 GraphWrite is a self-hosted, no-bs, customizable, lightweight note taking app with live-preview markdown editing.
-No AI, no encryption, no grammar checking, no drawing, no telemetry, no bloat.
+No AI, no encryption, no grammar checking, no telemetry, no bloat.
 Just good old note taking.

 > [!TIP]
 > Try GraphWrite right now in your browser — no account, nothing to install: **[demo.graphwrite.app](https://demo.graphwrite.app)**